Jean van de Velde (golfer): 1999 Open Championship

 Van de Velde was ranked 152 in the world, and with only one previous European Tour victory, when he nearly achieved an upset victory at the 1999 Open Championship at Carnoustie.
 Going into the final round, he held a five shot lead over Justin Leonard and Craig Parry.
 Van de Velde arrived at the 18th tee with a three shot lead, needing only a double bogey six to become the first Frenchman since 1907 to win a major golf tournament.
 He had played error-free golf for much of the week and birdied the 18th hole in two previous rounds at the tournament.

 Van de Velde chose to use his driver off the tee, and he drove the ball to the right of the burn, where he was lucky to find land.
 Rather than laying up and hitting the green with his third, Van de Velde decided to go for the green with his second shot.
 His shot drifted right, ricocheted backwards off the railings of the grandstands by the side of the green, landed on top of the stone wall of the Barry Burn and then bounced fifty yards backwards into knee-deep rough.

 On his third shot, Van de Velde's club got tangled in the rough on his downswing, and his ball flew into the Barry Burn, a water hazard.
 He removed his shoes and socks and stepped through shin-deep water as he debated whether to try to hit his ball out of the Barry Burn, which guards the 18th green.
 Ultimately, he took a drop and then hit his fifth shot into the greenside bunker.
 Van de Velde shot to within six feet from the hole, and made the putt for a triple-bogey seven, dropping him into a three-way playoff with Justin Leonard and Paul Lawrie.
-Lawrie won in the playoff.
+Lawrie won the playoff.

 The performance has become infamous in professional golf history.
 ESPN once called it the "biggest collapse" in golf, and in 2016 ranked it 13th on its list of 25 worst collapses in sports history.
 USA Today ranked it 4th in 2016 on its list of worst collapses in sports.
+His journey is profiled in the 2019 docu-series, "Losers," produced and aired on Netflix.